-Knowing what Support and Resistance are is essential but drawing it more accurately is more crucial for a trader.
+Knowing about Support and Resistance is essential, but drawing it more accurately is more crucial for a trader.
 If a person has all the knowledge but doesn’t know how to use it, then it is of no use.
 Different people have a different understanding of Support and Resistance, and they all draw it differently.
 Support and resistance zones are significant for your analysis work and should be drawn with accuracy.

-In this article, I will guide you through the entire process of drawing Support and Resistance correctly.
+In this article, I will guide you through the entire process of drawing Support and Resistance Properly and correctly .

-1) Support and Resistance is not a price level, and it is a zone.
+1) Support and Resistance is not a price level(line), and it is a zone.